Differential Graded Categories are k-linear Stable Infinity Categories: Spectral Categories and the Enriched Dold-Kan Correspondence

 \subsection{The Enriched Dold-Kan Correspondence}

-\mbox{}\\ In \cite{SS2}, Schwede-Shipley generalize the Dold-Kan correspondence and prove that the category of modules over the Eilenberg-MacLane symmetric spectrum $Hk$, $Hk \dash Mod$, is Quillen equivalent to chain complexes of $k$-modules, $Ch(k) \dash Mod$.
-In \cite{Tab1}, Tabuada further generalizes this result and establishes a Quillen equivalence between dg categories over $k$, $Cat_{dg}^k$, and categories enriched in $Hk$-module symmetric spectra, $Cat_{Hk \dash Mod}$, where both categories have the DK-model structure.
-We exploit this equivalence between dg categories and categories enriched in $Hk$-module spectra in our comparison theorem by using machinery that was developed for spectral categories in \cite{BGT1} and \cite{BGT2}.
+\mbox{}\\ In \cite{SS2}, Schwede-Shipley generalize the Dold-Kan correspondence and prove that the category of modules over the Eilenberg-MacLane symmetric spectrum $Hk$, $Hk \dash \Mod$, is Quillen equivalent to chain complexes of $k$-modules, $Ch(k)$.
+In \cite{Tab1}, Tabuada further generalizes this result and establishes a Quillen equivalence between dg categories over $k$, $Cat_{dg}^k$, and categories enriched in $Hk$-module symmetric spectra, $Cat_{Hk \dash \Mod}$, where both categories have the DK-model structure: